 Brian Paumier takes his inspiration from his questioning his identity, heritage and community, viewed through the lens of his enchantment with Mexican-American culture.
 He grew up in Oxnard, a Southern California suburb where two-thirds of the population is Mexican-American.
-As an Army Veteran, through melding his childhood memories and his experience as a soldier in Iraq he invites us to question the ritualistic constructs ofmasculinity and culture within contemporary society.
+As an Army Veteran, through melding his childhood memories and his experience as a soldier in Iraq he invites us to question the ritualistic constructs of masculinity and culture within contemporary society.

 The Act Of Faith series began in the heat of battle with a promise to the Virgin of Guadalupe.
 In a moment of desperation, Paumier made a deal with the Virgin of Guadalupe, with his santo: “If you get me out of this, I will make you a manda for all your help.
 Por favor, Mi Lupita.”
 As a result the images in Act of Faith are repeated ritualistically, like religious icons, commemorating his childhood idols and pivotal life events.
 They appear in a multiplicity of forms he calls “cuadros”.
 These two-dimensional assemblages adorned with stickers, glitter, spray paint, and floral appliqués are mounted to panels and covered in a think layer of resin.
-For his presentation made for Spring Break, Paumier has embellished these unique installations with beaded skulls and motifs taken from Mexican craft tradition.
+Paumier has also embellished these unique installations with beaded skulls and motifs taken from Mexican craft tradition.

 The Act Of Faith of work seeks to personalize the political, and celebrate connections, differences and beliefs that are shared and differ between American and Mexican culture.
 The relevance of this intervention stands out as an act of faith to protect the shared cultural benefits in a diverse America, today.